"It ain’t ignorance that causes the trouble in the world. It’s the things people know that ain’t so."—Josh Billings

 This state of affairs causes Sally Pipes to ask questions that should be obvious.
 Do we really want more government regulation?
 Do we want our health care to look like the IRS or DMV?

-Follow the lead of economist Thomas Sowell, one of America’s greatest economists, who after a career of marshaling evidence against economic fallacies, just came out and said it plainly:
+Follow the lead Thomas Sowell, one of America’s greatest economists, who after a career of marshaling evidence against economic fallacies, just came out and said it plainly:

 It is amazing that people who think we cannot afford to pay for doctors, hospitals, and medication somehow think that we can afford to pay for doctors, hospitals, medication and a government bureaucracy to administer it.